-But in case, you don’t have the credential for any handle and still want to aggregate feed than you can’t do it because of new Instagram API update.
+But in case, you don’t have the credential for any handle and still want to aggregate feed than you can’t do it because of the new Instagram API update.

-For an example, if you owned @Taggbox Instagram handle with login details, you can easily aggregate posts from that account.
+For example, if you owned @Taggbox Instagram handle with login details, you can easily aggregate posts from that account.

 You can still aggregate public content via a specific hashtag in Taggbox account, login credentials are not required for this.

 Note: If you are an existing user of Taggbox, you should Re-authorize your Instagram account immediately.